Quantitative Automata under Probabilistic Semantics: Extensions of weighted automata

-\begin{remark} Automata with monitor counters are very similar in spirit to the register automata considered in the works of~\cite{DBLP:conf/lics/AlurDDRY13}.
+\begin{rem} Automata with monitor counters are very similar in spirit to \emph{cost register automata} considered in~\cite{DBLP:conf/lics/AlurDDRY13}.
 The key difference is that we consider infinite words and value functions associated with them, whereas previous works consider finite words.
-Another key difference is that in this work we will consider probabilistic semantics, and such semantics has not be considered for register automata before. \end{remark}
+Another key difference is that in this work we will consider probabilistic semantics, and such semantics has not be considered for cost register automata before. \end{rem}